FAA Sends Its Last DC-3 To Museum

 Key Takeaways:

-• The historic aircraft made its final flight to the Texas Air & Space Museum in Amarillo, where it will be permanently displayed starting March 1st and will no longer be flown.
+• The aircraft made its final flight to the Texas Air & Space Museum in Amarillo, where it will be permanently displayed starting March 1st and will no longer be flown.

 See a mistake?
 Contact us.